android/wear-os-samples/Complications/README.md

 Complication Test Suite is a set of complication data sources that provide dummy data and it can be used to test how different types of complications render on a watch face.

+> [!IMPORTANT]
+> As of July 10, 2024, watch faces must use the [Watch Face Format][1] ([sample][3]) in order to be installed on new watches that launch with Wear OS 5 pre-installed.
+Learn more about the user-facing changes in this [Help Center][2] article.
+>
+> Additionally, starting in early 2025 (specific date to be announced during Q4 2024), all new watch faces published on Google Play must use the Watch Face Format.

 Introduction
 ------------